seanf316/P2-Movie-Buff-Or-Bluff/README.md

 # Movie Buff or Bluff

 Movie Buff or Bluff is a Movie based Trivia Quiz site aimed at anyone who enjoys the world of cinema and testing their knowledge.
-It consists of 10 questions with a 90 second timer and a Leaderboard so you can boast about your highscore.
+It consists of 10 questions with a 90-second timer and a Leaderboard so you can boast about your high score.

 Developed by Sean Finn.